Knowledge graphSettings

 Database Internals

-The choice between SQL and NoSQL depends on access patterns.
+The choice between SQL and NoSQL depends on write patterns, reads, and pagination.

 Читать обзор